Imre Menyhay

 Imre (Emmerich) Menyhay (12 May 1931, in Budafok – 23 October 2018) was a Hungarian-Austrian economist, pedagogue, sociologist, and psychologist of economics.
-His fields of research are pedagogy, economic psychology and economic sociology development.
+His fields of research are pedagogy, economic psychology, and economic sociology development.
 His key works are Management, Business, Ethics - Social Theory and Background by the Application of Economic Sociology, dealing with social theoretical economic sociology, and Homo Oeconomicus And Unfinished Creation - The Analytical Background by Economic Psychology and Its Application, dealing with psychoanalytical economic psychology.

 His family

 With his wife Ilona Murányi he has two children: Melanie és Stefan.

 Studies and scientific degrees

 He graduated from the Civic School of Budafok with an excellent grade and the Márvány Street Economic High-School of Budapest with a superior grade.
-In the latter one, he studied under the Kossuth Prize winner writer Miklós Szentkuthy, who befriended this pupil who excelled in Hungarian literature and held school celebration speeches.
+In the latter one, he studied under the Kossuth Prize winning writer, Miklós Szentkuthy, who befriended this pupil who excelled in Hungarian literature and held school celebration speeches.
 The bonds of this friendship tied them together until the writer's death.

 He completed his studies at the Corvinus University at the then Karl Marx University of Economics, Faculty of Pedagogy in Budapest with a pre-degree certificate, later acquiring a doctoral degree in pedagogy with summa cum laude.
 On 6 November 1956, due to his journalistic activity, he had to flee to Austria.

 In Vienna, after preliminary studies at the Institute for International Economic Studies, he acquired a teacher's degree in economics and a Master's title before the Austrian State Examination Committee.
 Afterwards, he pursued studies at the Faculty of Social and Economic Sciences of the University of Graz, where he obtained a master's degree in business economics, then a Doctor of Science (PhD) degree in sociology.
 He obtained the Doctor Habilitatus degree with a hundred-per cent qualification.